carlosvelosos/cifra-manager/docs/playlist-artists-song-fetching.md

 ## Overview

 The Playlist Artists page now includes the ability to fetch all available songs from CifraClub for any artist, and download them as a text file.
-This feature scrapes the artist's CifraClub page and extracts the complete song list with metadata.
+This feature scrapes the artist's CifraClub page, extracts the complete song list with metadata, and intelligently deduplicates instrument variations to provide a clean list of unique songs.

 ## How It Works